 (3) Normally operates in a competitive environment;

-(4) Provides goods or services that are ancillary to the operation of the Federal program; and
+(4) Provides goods or services that are ancillary to the implementation of a Federal program; and

-(5) Is not subject to compliance requirements of the Federal program as a result of the agreement, though similar requirements may apply for other reasons.
+(5) Is not subject to compliance requirements of a Federal program as a result of the agreement.
+However, similar requirements may apply for other reasons.

-(c) Use of judgment in making determination.
-In determining whether an agreement between a pass-through entity and another non-Federal entity casts the latter as a subrecipient or a contractor, the substance of the relationship is more important than the form of the agreement.
-All of the characteristics listed above may not be present in all cases, and the pass-through entity must use judgment in classifying each agreement as a subaward or a procurement contract.

 § 200.332 Requirements for pass-through entities.

-All pass-through entities must:
+A pass-through entity must:

+(a) Verify that the subrecipient is not excluded or disqualified in accordance with § 180.300.
+Verification methods are provided in § 180.300, which include confirming in SAM.gov that a potential subrecipient is not suspended, debarred, or otherwise excluded from receiving Federal funds.

-(a) Ensure that every subaward is clearly identified to the subrecipient as a subaward and includes the following information at the time of the subaward and if any of these data elements change, include the changes in subsequent subaward modification.
-When some of this information is not available, the pass-through entity must provide the best information available to describe the Federal award and subaward.
+(b) Ensure that every subaward is clearly identified to the subrecipient as a subaward and includes the information provided below.
+A pass-through entity must provide the best available information when some of the information below is unavailable.
+A pass-through entity must provide the unavailable information when it is obtained.
 Required information includes:

 (1) Federal award identification.

-(i) Subrecipient name (which must match the name associated with its unique entity identifier);
+(i) Subrecipient’s name (must match the name associated with its unique entity identifier);

-(ii) Subrecipient's unique entity identifier;
+(ii) Subrecipient’s unique entity identifier;